FashTechMashup/hello_world/README.md

 My name is Crystal and I have been learning how to code for nearly a month now.
 It has already been quite a journey.
-I look forward to the new challegnes to come though.
+I look forward to the new challenges to come though.